wazuh/wazuh/src/shared_modules/content_manager/README.md

 > For simplicity, only the usage case related configurations are shown.

-The config above will make the Content Manager to launch each `5` seconds an orchestration that will download a compressed (ZIP) content file from an URL.
+The configuration above will make the Content Manager to launch each `5` seconds an orchestration that will download a compressed (ZIP) content file from an URL.

 ```bash
 # ./content_manager_test_tool